NullReferenceError/ubiquiti-scripts/centurylink-6rd.md

 automatic is one less configuration parameter to script updates on.

 The `mtu` setting accounts for the 20-byte IPv4 header and the 8-byte PPPoE header.
-The `remote-ip` field is the CenturyLink tunnel endpoint.
+The `6rd-default-gw` field is the CenturyLink tunnel endpoint.
+The `6rd-prefix` is the IPv6 space designated by your ISP.
+The LAN device on the tunnel will be contained within this prefix space.

 ## Determining your prefix